 There are some airlines, such as Delta, that consider an extra-legroom economy seat to be a true upgrade, and its elite program solidifies this with requests to be able to be upgraded to such a seat.

-American doesn’t have this type of system — so, regardless of where you’re sitting in the economy cabin, your next upgrade will truly be to business/first.
+American doesn’t have this type of system — so, regardless of where you’re sitting in the economy cabin, your next upgrade could truly be to business/first.

-As you can see, Main Cabin Extra seats really are some of the best economy class seats on the plane — there’s no doubt about it.
-If you can’t secure one of these seats, Preferred seats still have a great location, too, but without the additional legroom.
+As you can see, Main Cabin Extra seats really are some of the best economy class seats on American Airlines flights — there’s no doubt about it.
+If you can’t secure one of these seats, Preferred seats offer a great location on the plane, but without the additional legroom.

 When you’re flying American, try to find ways of sitting in Main Cabin Extra — whether using elite status or a buy-up.
 If not, be selective about where you sit in the Main Cabin, grabbing a Preferred seat if you can.